 Family Connection of South Carolina wants you to be prepared if the hurricane, accompanying tropical storms and weather related issues (flooding, etc.) impact your area of the state.
 The following resources can help you ensure that your family is prepared to weather the storm:

-- South Carolina Hurricane Guide (PDF) from the South Carolina Emergency Management Division.
+- Updates from the South Carolina Emergency Management Division.